Li-Heng-LH/kotlin101/kotlin101/README.md

   * As you won't to be able to say which one cause the exception.
 * In general prefer using safe operators: Safe access.
 Elvis separator or explicit checks
   * Use not null assertion only with care.
+* Nullable types under the hood:
+  * Under the hood, nullable types are implemented using annotations.
+  * Kotlin compiler simply adds Nullable and NotNullable annotations to the corresponding types usages.
+* *Kotlin Nullable != Java Optional*
+  * Java Optional type is a wrapper that stores the reference to the initial object.
+  * For each optional value an extra object is created.
+  * At the same time, nullable types don't create any wrappers.
+  * They are implemented by annotations.
+  * Compared to Java Optional, this gives no overhead.
 &nbsp;

 &nbsp;